 Melbourne cafe tour with Hidden Secrets Tours

 This Melbourne cafe tour will introduce you to the inner-city’s amazing coffee culture.
 Enjoy a walking tour of some of the city’s best cafes, and meet the owners that have played a role in shaping Melburnians’ thirst for the best coffee.
 A cafe lunch is included.
 Duration: 3 hours (approx.)

 With over 3,500 cafes in the Melbourne CBD, deciding which one to head to for your morning coffee is a daunting task — particularly if you’re a visitor.

-Hidden Secrets Tours solves that problem with their Melbourne cafe tour, which takes in several of the city’s most innovative coffee houses, and includes a delicious cafe lunch.
+Hidden Secrets Tours solves that problem with their superb Melbourne cafe tour.
+It takes in several of the city’s most innovative coffee houses, and includes a delicious cafe lunch.

 By the 1960s, traditional Italian cafes like Pellegrini’s Espresso Bar were flourishing.
 Back then it was all about making an espresso for the customer to quickly throw back and move on.